Survivor Reunions

 “Uncle Willie” Cosier

 In June 2021, Mr. Cosier stopped breathing when he nearly drowned off of Kailua Beach.
-Good samaritans acted quickly and got him out of the water and started cardiopulmonary resuscitation.
+Good Samaritans acted quickly and got him out of the water and started cardiopulmonary resuscitation.
 Honolulu Ocean Safety responded and took over CPR.
-Honolulu Emergency Medical Services and the Honolulu FIre Department also responded and took over with treatment.
+Honolulu Emergency Medical Services and the Honolulu Fire Department also responded and took over with treatment.
 EMS Paramedics Brent Shimabukuro and Kameron Aceret revived Crozier and a month later he returned to thank the team who saved his life.

 Read Uncle Willie's Story